The University of Newcastle

 Combining the scientific and social aspects of human behaviour, you will develop a comprehensive understanding of how people think, feel and act.

-Law, clinical and abnormal behaviour, cognition and information processing, developmental psychology, neuroscience, perceptual processes and learning theory, psychopharmacology, research methodology, social psychology and personality, statistics.
+Clinical psychology and psychological disorders cognition and information processing, developmental psychology, law neuroscience, perceptual processes and learning theory, research methodology, social psychology and personality, statistics.

 Legal practice and employment in government, business, international organisations and management consultancy firms.

-Even if you choose not to practise law, a strong legal understanding and the ability to apply logical reasoning means that law graduates are extremely competitive for employment opportunities in a range of different career sectors.
+Even if you choose not to practise law, a strong legal understanding and the ability to apply logical reasoning means that law graduates are extremely competitive for employment opportunities across different career sectors.

 The School of Law and Justice is an accredited law school for the purpose of admission to practise law in NSW.